bornova/numara-calculator/README.md

 - Enables quick experimentation and iterative problem-solving.

 🔢 **Advanced Math with [Math.js](https://github.com/josdejong/mathjs), giving you a wide range of capabilities:**
-- Scientific functions (trig, logs, exponentials, statistics, etc.)
+- Scientific functions (trig, logs, exponentials, statistics, etc.).
-- Unit handling and conversions (5 cm + 2 in, 1 hour to minutes, etc.)
+- Unit handling and conversions (5 cm + 2 in, 1 hour to minutes, etc.).
-- Complex and symbolic expressions
+- Complex and symbolic expressions including percentage operations (10% of 20, 40 + 5%, etc)
-- Currency handling using symbols like $, €, £
+- Currency handling using symbols like $, €, £.
-- Built-in constants and rich numerical operations
+- Built-in constants and rich numerical operations.
+- And much more...

+📈 **Function Plotting**
+- Plot mathematical functions directly within Numara.
+- Useful for visualizing equations, exploring parameter changes, or checking how expressions behave.

 🔓 **Open Source**
-- MIT-licensed
+- MIT-licensed.
-- Unlimited and free to use
+- Unlimited and free to use.
 </div>

 ##